Mobilizing the Community to Promote Healthy, Positive, and Substance-Free Lifestyles.

-The Lawrence County Coalition is a volunteer-driven 501(c)3 non-profit organization whose mission is, “mobilizing the community to encourage positive, healthy, and substance free youth.”
+The Lawrence County Coalition is a volunteer-driven 501(c)3 non-profit organization whose mission is, “mobilizing the community to promote healthy, positive and substance-free lifestyles.”
 Dedicated to the improvement of our community and to providing healthy opportunities for our youth, Coalition members work hard on a number of initiatives that reduce and prevent underage drinking, tobacco use, and other drug use.
 The Coalition also works to build protective factors through Developmental Assets® and youth leadership opportunities.

 With grant funding through the Drug Free Communities Grant (DFC) under the Centers for Disease Control and Prevention (CDC), the SD State Tobacco Control Program, and local foundation and corporate grants, the Coalition operates to provide education, skill enhancement, policy modification and development, physical design change, reduction of barriers to prevention efforts, and changing consequences.

 The Coalition functions through the Strategic Prevention Framework, which includes assessment, capacity building, planning, implementation, evaluation and sustainability.
 Through these seven strategies, the Coalition can address individual change as well as community level change.
-In its first year as a Drug Free Communities grantee, the Coalition will build capacity and strengthen collaborations with community partners, like parents, youth, businesses and civic organizations.
+As a Drug Free Communities grantee, the Coalition will build capacity and strengthen collaborations with community partners, like parents, youth, businesses and civic organizations.

 - Developing community assessments and identifying community needs